Guess what: you’re not a perfect parent, and you never will be. So you might as well learn to apologize now. And yes, I mean apologize to your child.

 In order to apologize, a person must first accept responsibility for his or her actions.
 When you own up to your own mistake (small or large), you provide a concrete example of responsibility in action.

 It teaches them to be self-aware and self-reflective

 When you walk yourself back from a knee-jerk reaction, your kid sees a powerful example of emotional intelligence.

 It teaches them how to really apologize

 We ask kids to apologize to and accept apologies from other kids all the time, but usually, it is perfunctory.
 You: “Now, Billy, say you’re sorry to Jane.”
 Billy: “Sorry.”
 Jane: “OK.”
 When you apologize in a grown-up way, your child sees an example of a more heartfelt apology.
 He observes how your face, your body, and your voice all work together to communicate a real apology.

 It teaches them to accept an apology gracefully

 Since you are part of the problem on this one, you have the opportunity to coach your child through a typical dispute process.
 You can coach him on how to accept your apology, maybe by extending a handshake or hug.

-- It teaches them to assert themselves when there is real injustice.
+It teaches them to assert themselves when there is the real injustice

-So, try adding "heartfelt apology" to your bag of parenting tricks.
+So, try adding a “heartfelt apology” to your bag of parenting tricks.
 And start EARLY!
-Your toddler or preschooler won't understand the full significance, but you will start establishing that foundation of trust and fairness from the get go.
+Your toddler or preschooler won’t understand the full significance, but you will start establishing that foundation of trust and fairness from the get-go.